-The “grade” and “protection” rating categories were later introduced in the 1950s to the rating system for further detailed descriptions particularly in the Yosemite Valley.
-According to the Wikipedia.org, the “grade” describes the amount of time needed to complete a climb and “protection” describes the availability and quality of places on a climbing route where a climber may utilize climbing protection.
+The “grade” and “protection” rating categories were later introduced in the 1950s to the rating system for further detailed descriptions, particularly in the Yosemite Valley.
+According to Wikipedia.org, the “grade” describes the amount of time needed to complete a climb, and “protection” describes the availability and quality of places on a climbing route where a climber may utilize climbing protection.

 Classification of difficulty

 The YDS classified the hikes and climbs into five classes.
-The 6th class is impossible to climb without aide.
-Each may varies in definitions as you find them defined slightly different over the internet.
-Some hikes or climbs are subjective depending on a person physical condition as well.
+The 6th class is impossible to climb without an aide.
+Each may vary in definitions as you find them defined slightly differently over the internet.
+Some hikes or climbs are subjective depending on a person’s physical condition as well.
 So gather the information and choose to take on what is comfortable for you.

 - Class 1 – Walking with tennis shoes or hiking boots on an established flat and fairly easy trail.

-- Class 2 – Hiking steep inclines with the aide of occasional use of hands.
+- Class 2 – Hiking steep inclines with the aid of occasional use of hands.
 Hiking boots are recommended.

 Rock Climbing of Classification 5

-The technical difficulty of a route that use rope and belaying.
+The technical difficulty of a route that uses rope and belaying.
 The ratings are subjective for indoor and outdoor.
-They are also varies from gym to gym.
+They also vary from gym to gym.
 I have encountered 5.8 outdoor that is more difficult to climb than a 5.8 indoor gym.

 5.7 to 5.9 Technical climbing such as feet and body positioning or pivoting starts.
-Large hand holds such as jugs are available in 5.7 and 5.8s.
-Beginner to intermediate are still able to climb with practices.
+Large handholds such as jugs are available in 5.7 and 5.8s.
+Beginner to intermediate is still able to climb with practices.
 Rating 5.9 was considered to be the most difficult climb.
 However, since 1960 better equipment and higher standards, 5.9s became moderately difficult.

 5.10 (a, b, c, & d) The technical climbing increases at this level where there are possible overhangs as well as dynamic moves such as a dyno is included.
-This level starts for intermediate into advance level climbing.
-With practices weekend climbers can achieve this level.
+This level starts for intermediate into advanced level climbing.
+With practice, weekend climbers can achieve this level.

 5.13 to 5.15 (a, b, c, & d) This level is very difficult for the average climber.
 Strenuous climbing for the fingers and toes.
 This is the expert level that demands constant and strenuous training as well as raw natural talents.
 I do not have the courage to even try 5.13 yet.